JacksonKuo/blog/_posts/2025-8-31-chainguard-migration.markdown

 #CMD ["./smokescreen"]
 ```

-This configuration fails because the Chainguard `golang` image uses a specific entrypoint: `"/usr/bin/go"`.[^2] Remember `ENTRYPOINT` is the primary executable that runs and `CMD` are the arguments which results in `go ./smokescreen` which is invalid since `smokescreen` is a binary.
+This configuration fails because the Chainguard `go` image uses a specific entrypoint: `/usr/bin/go`.[^2] Remember `ENTRYPOINT` is the primary executable that runs and `CMD` is the arguments which results in `go ./smokescreen`.
+This bash is invalid since `smokescreen` is a binary.
 The yaml has been changed to the following:

 ```bash
 ENTRYPOINT ["./smokescreen"]